nshlapo/CompArchLab3/WRITEUP.md

 #### CPU Design
 ------
 We implemented a single-cycle CPU.
-Include our diagram, high-level explanation, overview, etc.

 Our CPU includes an instruction fetch block with a program counter, an instruction decode block, a register file for temporary values, a data memory for program instructions and persistent values, and an ALU which supports eight arithmetic operations.
 ![Single-Cycle CPU Block Diagram](/img/cpu.png "Single-Cycle CPU Block Diagram")